AhmedSeemalK/Enterprise-Inference/ida/README.md

    > Deploying models that is not part of above prevalidated models list by our team.
 Additional validation and optimization may be required to ensure seamless deployment in an Enterprise environment.

-Both Prevalidated and not valited Models can be deployed, enabling a range of Inference capabilities to support diverse Enterprise needs and applications.
+Both Prevalidated and Non-validated Models can be deployed, enabling a range of Inference capabilities to support diverse Enterprise needs and applications.

 ## Prerequisites for Setting Up Intel AI for Enterprise Inference Cluster